Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Introduction

 In practice, many spatial point patterns data are collected over complex domains with irregular boundaries, peninsulas, interior holes, or network geographical structures.
-In this paper, we consider two motivating data examples.
-The first one is the traffic accident locations on the Western Australia road network shown in the left panel of Figure \ref{fig1}, where the interest lies in studying the spatial variation of accident occurrences.
-The right panel in Figure \ref{fig1} shows the homicides that occurred in Toronto, where the city boundary has a very irregular shape.
-The second data set also includes several additional covariates such as the records of average income, night lights, and population density.
+In this paper, we consider two motivating data examples on such complex domains.
+The first one is the traffic accident locations on the Western Australia road network shown in the right panel of Figure \ref{fig1}, where the interest lies in studying the spatial variation of accident occurrences.
+The left panel in Figure \ref{fig1} shows the homicides that occurred in Toronto, where the city boundary has a very irregular shape especially near Toronto islands.
+The Toronto data set also includes several additional covariates such as the records of average income, night lights, and population density.
 Therefore, the questions of interest include not only the intensity of crime events but also the relationships between crime intensity and regional characteristics.
 In particular, for a large city like Toronto, we may expect that such relationships can vary, and in some places rather abruptly, across the study domain.

 Thus far, many methods have been introduced to model the first-order spatially varying intensity function $\rho(u)$.
 Popular point process models include the spatial Poisson point processes, the log-Gaussian Cox Processes, and the Gibbs point processes.
 See a review by \cite{moller2007modern}.
-The intensity estimations of these models are often done using maximum composite likelihoods\citep{guan2006composite}, estimating equations \citep{guan2015quasi} or Bayesian inference methods \citep{leininger2017bayesian,gonccalves2018exact,shirota2019scalable}.
-Nonparametric methods have also been widely used for estimating the spatially varying intensity functions, including the edge-corrected kernel smoothing estimators by \citep{diggle1985kernel,jones1996brief}, and the Voronoi estimator by \cite{barr2010voronoi} using the inverse of the area of the Voronoi cell for each observed location.
+The intensity estimations of these models are often done using maximum composite likelihoods~\citep{guan2006composite}, estimating equations~\citep{guan2015quasi} or Bayesian inference methods~\citep{leininger2017bayesian,gonccalves2018exact,shirota2019scalable}.
+Nonparametric methods have also been widely used for estimating the spatially varying intensity functions, including the edge-corrected kernel smoothing estimators by \cite{diggle1985kernel,jones1996brief}, the Voronoi estimator by \cite{barr2010voronoi} using the inverse of the area of the Voronoi cell for each observed location, and a local likelihood estimation procedure in analogy to geographically weighted regression by \cite{fotheringham2003geographically}.

 Yet, statistical analysis of point patterns on complex domains presents severe challenges to many of the classical point process models reviewed above.
 Mainly, the commonly adopted Euclidean assumption underpinning some of these methods no longer holds for point patterns on complex domains.
 For example, two locations on a road network that are close by Euclidean distance may actually lie on two separate roads.
 Moreover, the large data size will aggravate the challenges in modeling point patterns on complex domains.
 There is a great need to develop spatial point pattern analysis tools that are computationally efficient to solve the so called ``leakage" problem encountered on complex domains.